-The Scholarly Student Assistantship program provides valuable learning opportunities and financial assistance to undergraduate and graduate students by creating opportunities for students to assist and collaborate with faculty members who conduct research projects and are engaged in creative and scholarly activities.
+The Scholarly Student Assistantship program provides valuable learning opportunities and financial assistance to undergraduate and graduate students by creating opportunities for them to collaborate with faculty members who conduct research projects and who are engaged in creative and scholarly activities.
 This contributes to the students' overall academic experience, and more effectively prepares those students who intend to pursue graduate level or professional studies, as well as careers in which they are required to develop and manage similar projects.

 The award has two categories:

 - Student Research Assistant: Where the student is directly and substantively involved in assisting the faculty member with a scholarly project.

 - Student Teaching Assistant: Where the student is indirectly involved with assisting the faculty member with a scholarly project by alleviating the faculty member’s teaching-related duties.